wtetsu/gaze/README.md

 ---

-Gaze was developed for supporting daily coding.

-While many "update-and-run" tools exist, Gaze stands out with its focus on accelerating your coding workflow through a carefully considered technical design.
+Plenty of 'update-and-run' tools exist, but if you're coding, Gaze is the  ideal choice — it's designed for coding flow.

 # How to use